Nanny Taxes in Illinois

 Cook County Paid Leave

-Employers that are covered by Cook County Paid Leave are covered by this local law only and not the Illinois Paid Leave for All Workers Act.
+Employers covered by Cook County Paid Leave are covered by this local law only, not the Illinois Paid Leave for All Workers Act.

-Paid leave starts to accrue on the first day after an employee starts work.
+Paid leave accrues on the first day after an employee starts work.
 For every 40 hours worked, a worker accrues one hour of paid leave.
-An employee can only accrue up to 40 hours of paid sick leave in a 12-month period.
-An employee can also carry over their unused paid sick leave into the next 12-month period.
+Employees can only accrue up to 40 hours of paid sick leave in a 12-month period.
+Employees can also carry over their unused paid sick leave into the next 12-month period.

 Employers may frontload 40 hours of paid leave on the first day of the benefit year instead of having employees accrue time as work is performed.
 If an employer frontloads at least 40 hours of paid leave, they are not obligated to allow a carryover of unused time from one year to the next.

-The 12-month period is calculated from the date they began to accrue paid leave.
+The 12-month period is calculated from when they began accruing paid leave.

 A household employer doesn’t need to provide additional paid leave if their paid-time-off policy provides employees with at least 40 hours of paid leave per year, which can be used for any reason.